 - D:\SMSSETUP\BIN\X64\ prereqchk.exe /AdminUI”

 - This should open a window showing the results

-If this result shows errors or warnings then you will be required to rectify these before proceeding with the SCCM setup procedure, however if this is a success result then you may proceed with the SCCM install.
+If this result shows errors or warnings then you will be required to rectify these before proceeding with the SCCM setup procedure, however, if this is a successful result then you may proceed with the SCCM install.

 If you are installing in production I would just ensure that DCDiag is run as well as a KCC on the domain to ensure everything is functioning as it should be, for this environment (it’s 3 brand new servers) it is not required, but highly recommended in a production install as this is where I normally find the skeletons in the closets of failed installs and other such goodness.

 So we have reached the end of the Pre-requisites

 Hopefully, the paint has now dried that you have been watching so that we can get back to installing SCCM and all the fun stuff we like to do 🙂 . so in part 3, we are going to install the primary site and get it updated, depending on the length of the post we may do the configuration bits in Part 4.
 It is actually turning out to be a longer process than I remember and I only did this a few months ago in a live environment.

 So your Pre-requisites checklist should look like this;

 Setup x3 Service Accounts for SCCM SQL Setup x3 Service Accounts for SCCM Setup x2 Service Groups for SCCM Install Windows Features for SCCM Install SQL Server Install SQL Server Management tools Install SQL Server Reporting tools Set Windows firewall rules up Install (but not configure) WSUS Add AD SCCM Container Extend the AD Schema Install ADK Perform a Baseline AD Health Check Perform a Pre-requisite Check before installing SCCM